nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 }
 ```

-Now let's create a function to tell if for given \\(c\\) value our recursive sequence diverges or not.
+Now let's create a function to tell if for a given \\(c\\) value our recursive sequence diverges or not.
 One of the basic properties of our sequence
 is that it will diverge if at any point \\(|f_c(z)| > 2\\) (or alternatively \\(|f_c(z)|^2 > 4\\)).
 This is because the entire mandelbrot set lies within a circle with radius 2.
 Using this property we can check for a given \\(c\\) value if the sequence will diverge within a given amount of iterations.